syncfusion-content/wpf-docs/wpf/DockingManager/MDI-TDI-functionalities.md

 ### Enabling/disabling pinning behavior

-[AllowPin](https://help.syncfusion.com/cr/cref_files/wpf/Syncfusion.Tools.Wpf~Syncfusion.Windows.Tools.Controls.DocumentContainer~AllowPinProperty.html) attached property of DocumentContainer decides whether the document tab item is pinnable or not.
-The corresponding tab item will be pinned only if the property [AllowPin](https://help.syncfusion.com/cr/cref_files/wpf/Syncfusion.Tools.Wpf~Syncfusion.Windows.Tools.Controls.DocumentContainer~AllowPinProperty.html) is true.
-When the property is false, Pin and Unpin behavior of document tab item will be disabled.
+The [AllowPin](https://help.syncfusion.com/cr/cref_files/wpf/Syncfusion.Tools.Wpf~Syncfusion.Windows.Tools.Controls.DocumentContainer~AllowPinProperty.html) attached property of DocumentContainer decides whether the document tab item could be pinnable or not.
+The corresponding tab item will be pinned when the property [AllowPin](https://help.syncfusion.com/cr/cref_files/wpf/Syncfusion.Tools.Wpf~Syncfusion.Windows.Tools.Controls.DocumentContainer~AllowPinProperty.html) is true.
+When this property is set to false, the pin and unpin behaviors of document tab item will be disabled.
 The default value of the [AllowPin](https://help.syncfusion.com/cr/cref_files/wpf/Syncfusion.Tools.Wpf~Syncfusion.Windows.Tools.Controls.DocumentContainer~AllowPinProperty.html) property is false.

 {% tabs %}